The Principal Dev – Masterclass for Tech Leads

 Arguments:

-target Path to benchmark JSON file (optional if using piped input)
+target Path to benchmark file (raw or JSON) (optional if using piped input)

 Flags: